trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>What is the difference between encryption and hashing?</b></summary><br>

-**Hashing**: Finally, hashing is a form of cryptographic security which differs from **encryption** Whereas **encryption** is a two step process used to first encrypt and then decrypt a message, **hashing** condenses a message into an irreversible fixed-length value, or hash.
+**Hashing**: Finally, hashing is a form of cryptographic security which differs from **encryption** whereas **encryption** is a two step process used to first encrypt and then decrypt a message, **hashing** condenses a message into an irreversible fixed-length value, or hash.

 </details>